lastcallsoftware/trackeats/README.md

 # About this app

 This project was generated using the Vite boilerplate project generator as a Typescript/React project.
-It's the first time I'm using Vite, which is a local app server/package bundler for running JavaScript/Typescript apps in a development enviroinment.
-We'll have to see if we run into any trouble with Vite, but I doubt it.
+Vite is a local app server/package bundler for running JavaScript/Typescript apps in a development enviroinment.

-It's also the first time I'm using Typescript.
-Both React and Typescript are syntactical extensions to JavaScript and both "transpile" down to vanilla JS before the code executes.
-Given that, it seems like React and Typescript shouldn't get along together, but seeing as how Vite lets you select both of them as part of its project config, I guess they're compatible!
+This project will support Typescript, but I haven't learned it yet, so at least at first any front-end code I write will be in JavaScript or JSX, which is React's proprietary language.
+Both JSX and Typescript are syntactical extensions to JavaScript and both "transpile" down to vanilla JS before the code executes.
+Given that, it seems like React and Typescript shouldn't get along together, but they are somehow compatible!

 # Installing and running the code